Greatnest/radio-amateur-exam-notes/02_basic_electricity.md

 - Voltage at the terminal of the cell would drop a little when the current is flowing
 - Cell, although producing the voltage, is not a perfect conductor
-- high internal resistance - dry cell
+- High internal resistance - dry cell
-- low internal resistance - lead acid secondary cell, generators
+- Low internal resistance - lead acid secondary cell, generators

 ### Magnetism